thoughtspot/thoughtspot.github.io/_end-user/search/searchiq-optimize-train.md

 ---
 title: ["Train SearchIQ"]
-last_updated: 08/22/2019
+last_updated: 11/19/2019
 summary: "Training SearchIQ ensures a good natural language search experience."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 **SearchIQ is in Beta.**

-{% include note.html content="SearchIQ is turned off by default, you can have ThoughtSpot Support enable it for you.
+{% include note.html content="SearchIQ is turned off by default.
+ThoughtSpot Support can enable it for you.
 SearchIQ is only available in English." %}

 There are two complementary paths for optimizing SearchIQ to understand natural language search, [Data Modeling](#data-modeling) and [Language Modeling](#language).
-Also, consider the the [Training Examples](#training-examples)
+Also, consider the [Training Examples](#training-examples).

 <div id="data-modeling"></div>
 ## Data modeling settings ##